Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Source_Adapters.md

 The following are a couple of examples of source adapters:

-&ensp; Generic Webhook Adapter : Exposes a webhook end point outside the cluster which may be used to submit events as webhook requets.
+* Generic Webhook Adapter : Exposes a webhook end point outside the cluster which may be used to submit events as webhook requets.
 The generic adapter may source multiple event types and does not filter the content.
 It may be used for example to simultaneously accept AWS EventBrige CouldEvents and GitHub Webhooks.
 It is the role of a package to filter or split events as is suited for the use case.

-&ensp; Twitter Adapter: Streams twitter based on configured hash tags and converts them to cloud events.
+* Twitter Adapter: Streams twitter based on configured hash tags and converts them to cloud events.

 - IBM MQ Adapter
 - Kafka Adapter: Sources data from JSON streams within kafka and converts them to Cloud Events.